IgorVictorovich/Mi9-test-task/angular-app/README.md

 ## Formatting rules
 first row in csv is title,
 other rows is data.
-cells should be delimited with `,` and each data row should be delimited with new line date format is YYYY-MM-DD
+cells should be delimited with `,` and each data row should be delimited with `new line`.
+Date format is `YYYY-MM-DD`

 Example:
 year,vendor,model,memo,price,date<br />